dreamking60/d3-start-to-finish-leanpub/manuscript/21 D3 event handling.md

 ### Event types

-The most common event types you’ll use when building data visualizations are `click`, `mouseover` and `mouseout`.
+The most common event types you’ll use when building data visualisations are `click`, `mouseover` and `mouseout`.

 This table shows when each event type occurs: